Ubuu1985/ubuus-Magic-world/content/Organizations/SEAD Groups/Red Dragon Clan.md

 A Spatialized Group of [[SEAD]]
-Spatializes in all forms of combat.
+Spatializes in all forms of combat as well as espionage.